Before connecting to our WebSocket API, ensure you have the following:

 'ping'

-text message every 20-30 seconds to keep the connection active.'pong'
+text message every 20-30 seconds'pong'

-console.log('Received pong from server');
+print('Received pong from server')

 Configure your WebSocket library with an appropriate timeout value.
 We recommend a minimum timeout of 12 seconds.
 This helps handle periods of low market activity (e.g., weekends, holidays) where price updates might be infrequent, preventing premature disconnection by the client.